hhdgknsn/solana-ai-mvp/README.md

 ### Frontend

 The frontend provides a user interface for designing MVPs, generating code, and testing deployments.
-The application is structured into multiple components and pages, offering a seamless experience for users to create and manage their Solana projects.
+The application is structured into multiple components and pages, allowing users to create and manage their Solana projects.

 #### Key Components